khalifa005/khalifa005/README.md

 ### Hi there 👋

-# I'm mahmoud khalifa a Software Engineer based in egypt, specializing in building Web Applications, APIs and Desktop Application using (ASP).NET Core and related Stack with Clean Architecture.
+# I'm mahmoud khalifa a Software Engineer from egypt, specializing in building Web Applications, APIs and Desktop Application using (ASP).NET Core and related Stack with Clean Architecture.

 - 🔭 I’m currently working on Labour market access project GIZ
 - 🌱 I write detailed articles, tutorials and guides for ASP.NET Core at my GitHub